Dr. Stephanie Cassin, C.Psych.

 Biography

-Dr. Cassin is Director of the Healthy Eating and Lifestyle (HEAL) Lab at Ryerson, and previously served as Director of Clinical Training in the Psychology Department.
+Dr. Cassin is Director of Clinical Training in the Psychology Department and Director of the Healthy Eating and Lifestyle (HEAL) Lab at Toronto Metropolitan University.
 In addition, she holds a faculty appointment at the University of Toronto (Department of Psychiatry) and is a member of the University Health Network Centre for Mental Health.
-She received her Ph.D. in Clinical Psychology from the University of Calgary, and completed an accredited internship at the University of British Columbia.
+She received her Ph.D. in Clinical Psychology from the University of Calgary and completed an accredited internship at the University of British Columbia / Vancouver Coastal Health Authority.
 Following graduation, she completed a postdoctoral fellowship at the University of Toronto and Sunnybrook Health Sciences Centre (Mood and Anxiety Treatment and Research Program).
-Prior to joining the Department of Psychology at Ryerson University, she held staff clinical psychologist positions in the Mood and Anxiety Program at the Centre for Addiction and Mental Health, and the Bariatric Surgery Program at Toronto Western Hospital.
+Prior to joining the Department of Psychology at Toronto Metropolitan University, she held staff clinical psychologist positions in the Mood and Anxiety Program at the Centre for Addiction and Mental Health, and the Bariatric Surgery Program at University Health Network.

-Dr. Cassin’s clinical and research interests are in the area of disordered eating, obesity, and bariatric (weight loss) surgery.
-She is a Registered Clinical and Health Psychologist.
+Dr. Cassin is a Registered Clinical and Health Psychologist with clinical and research interests in the areas of disordered eating, obesity, and bariatric (weight loss) surgery.
 Her current program of research focuses primarily on psychosocial predictors of bariatric surgery outcome, and psychosocial interventions with the potential to improve outcomes, including cognitive behavioural therapy and motivational interviewing.
-She also investigates health care innovations that increase treatment accessibility, such as telephone-based interventions.
+She also investigates health care innovations that increase treatment accessibility.

 Selected Publications